Band: New Power Generation

 2001: The Daisy Chain

-The New Power Generation is a band assembled by Prince in late 1990 in order to back him up during his live appearances.
+The New Power Generation, frequently abbreviated to The NPG, is the name given to the band (of a variety of line ups) assembled by Prince in late 1990 and onward, to back him up during his live appearances.

-On the 1990 soundtrack album Graffiti Bridge there is also a song dubbed New Power Generation, but at the time it is not attributed to Prince’s backing band per se.
-Like he did with The Revolution previously, Prince coupled his name with "The New Power Generation" on his two next albums.
+On the 1990 soundtrack album Graffiti Bridge there is also a song dubbed New Power Generation, but at the time it was not attributed to Prince’s backing band per se.
+As he done with The Revolution previously, Prince coupled his name with "The New Power Generation" on his next two albums.

 The 90’s